-The Disney Wish vacation experience is designed to please families and multigenerational groups, as well as adults traveling without kids.
-This floating luxury resort is packed with boatloads of fun, superb family-friendly accommodations, and some fairytale-worthy suites.
-Disney Wish sails three and four-night cruises from Port Canaveral, Florida.
+Joining the rest of Disney’s fleet, Disney Magic, Disney Wonder, Disney Dream, and Disney Fantasy, is Disney Cruise’s newest ship, the Disney Wish.
+This vacation experience is designed to please families and multigenerational groups as well as adults traveling without kids.
+This floating luxury resort is packed with boatloads of fun, superb family-friendly staterooms, and some royal suites.
+Disney Wish sails 3- and 4-night cruises from Port Canaveral, Florida to Nassau and Castaway Cay, Disney’s island in the Bahamas.
 Guests often combine these sailings with a few days at Walt Disney World to get the best Disney vacation on both land and sea.

-Here are my 10 favorite experiences on Disney Wish:
+Here are my 10 favorite experiences on the new Disney Wish:

 1. Making A Grand Entrance

 There’s something special about stepping aboard the Disney Wish.
 The ship’s theme is “enchantment.”
 The magic comes alive when entering the dazzling fairytale-inspired Grand Hall.
 While boarding, a crew member announces your name to all those in the Grand Hall, and clapping ensues.
 While this occurs on every Disney Cruise Line ship, the Grand Hall’s opulent setting made me feel like I was being formally welcomed to Cinderella’s castle at sea.

 The Grand Hall’s magnificent chandelier features a spectacular wishing star that comes alive at certain times through the wonders of technology.
 Children receive their own wishing wand upon boarding so they can make their first vacation wish when entering the Grand Hall.
 Make sure to return to the Grand Hall in the evening to experience the mesmerizing “Kiss Goodnight” during your Disney Wish cruise.